mharen/mharen.github.io/_posts/2010/2010-11-09-adventures-in-unsubscribing-spoiler-it.md

 ![image[39].png](/assets/2010/image[39].png)

 YES!
 Finally!
-Or…wait.
+Or...wait.
 That’s not what I want at all!
 I want to keep those notifications.
 I don’t want the marketing stuff.
 Where’s the marketing preferences?!

 I give up.
 Grrrrr.